-Intrepid Sea, Air & Space Museum – up to $3 per person
+Intrepid Sea, Air & Space Museum – FREE

-Get approximately $30 off your admission* and visit the Intrepid Sea, Air & Space Museum!
+Get FREE admission to the Intrepid Sea, Air & Space Museum for up to 4 people!
 This museum is located aboard the aircraft carrier Intrepid, a designated National Historic Landmark.
 You’ll also be able to see the Space Shuttle Enterprise, the record-breaking British Airways Concorde and the submarine Growler!

 Mid-Hudson Children’s Museum – $2 per person